jhowells/ProfileImageFinder/README.md

 1. Allow the user to pick from several different image finder services from a dropdown in the form.
 By default, select FullContact.

-2. Currently the primary image is chosen, but in the cases where multiple imags are available, allow the user to choose from the array after retrieving, or allow the option of passing in the preferred avatar from various locations, such as Facebook, LinkedIn, Google, etc.
+2. Currently the primary image is chosen, but in the cases where multiple images are available, allow the user to choose from the array after retrieving, or allow the option of passing in the preferred avatar from various locations, such as Facebook, LinkedIn, Google, etc.